Comparing Cat Insurance

 Which type of cover do I need?

-Pet insurance usually comes in several types, from accident only, 12 month or lifetime cover.
+Pet insurance usually comes in several types, from accident only, Time Limited or lifetime cover.

 Lifetime cover means ongoing treatments will be covered for as long as the policy is active, while 12 month (or annual) policies only cover any condition for a maximum of 12 months and ongoing conditions will not be covered after each policy renewal.
 These policies also offer different levels to choose from, each has different limits on cover for unexpected vets bills.
 There’s also accident only cover, which means your cat is only covered for injuries in the event of an accident, and isn’t covered for any illnesses they develop.